Pokemon-Manager/MudkiPC/README.md

 What is Pokémon Manager?
 -
 Pokémon Manager is alternative to [PKHeX](https://github.com/kwsch/PKHeX).
-The goal of this project is to make a more user friendly yet more feature rich way to store your Pokémon.
+The goal of this project is to make a user friendly, yet more feature rich way to store your Pokémon.

 What happened to the Godot Engine version of Pokémon Manager?
 -
-That version of Pokémon Manager is now outdated and was archived.
+That version of Pokémon Manager is now outdated.
 That version was messy, confusing, and had many workarounds.
 While I am proud of that version, I have grown a lot since that time, and have been learning from my mistakes.
 Some important lessons I learned was:

 1. Document everything.
 Do not let comments and docstrings go to the wayside.
 2. OOP (Object Oriented Programming) is a friend, and use it a lot more.